-- 11.1.1.
-Tax Credit-Filing Fee.
+11.1.1.
+Tax Credit-Filing Fee

 One thousand-dollar (\$1,000) filing fee.
-This is a non-refundable and non-transferable payment, which shall be submitted along with the application, regardless of the result of the Authority's evaluation and determination. - 11.1.2.
-Tax Credit-Application Fee.
-Two and a half percent (2.5%) of annual amount requested application fee.
+This is a non-refundable and non-transferable payment, which shall be submitted along with the application, regardless of the result of the Authority's evaluation and determination.

+11.1.2.
+Tax Credit-Application Fee

+Two and a quarter percent (2.25%) of annual amount requested application fee.
 This is a non-transferable fee, which shall be submitted along with the application.
 Nonprofit participants might pay 1% at submission of application and the balance within 60 days of the initial submission.
 The application fee will be waived, up to the amount previously paid, to previous participants that are re-applying for the same project that did not receive a LIHTC reservation during the previous NOFA.
 In its sole discretion, the Authority may consider the return of half of the fee amount if the project is not awarded a reservation of credits.

 11.1.3.
-HOME/HTF Program Application Fees
+Projects with Binding Commitments